-Risk Impact are regularly reviewed.
-Security / detection measures Reduced or no market for recyclable materials A significant increase in the costs of the recycling service could lead to an inability to maintain the service at current levels and may impact on the provision of other services.
-Virus' introduced into Council systems Loss of systems, with resulting loss / reduction in the provision of services Increase in Council Tax Support caseload Overspend of budget requiring drawing from reserves Financial Inclusion measures to help people get back to work and mitigate effects of unemployment on the Borough Inadequate Capital Strategy & monitoring of capital schemes Inability to carry out essential capital schemes and assets kept beyond useful economic life Prioritisation process - capital bids assessed regularly against corporate priorities/ resources.
+Risk Impact Mitigation Reduced or no market for recyclable materials A significant increase in the costs of the recycling service could lead to an inability to maintain the service at current levels and may impact on the provision of other services.
+Ongoing discussions with local waste management companies.
+Latest material contracts have maximum gate fees and profit share element.
+Use of partnerships and joint procurement of contracts, which are regularly reviewed.
+Virus' introduced into Council systems Loss of systems, with resulting loss / reduction in the provision of services Security / detection measures undertaken, with regular training for staff.
+Increase in Council Tax Support caseload Overspend of budget requiring drawing from reserves Financial Inclusion measures to help people get back to work and mitigate effects of unemployment on the Borough Inadequate Capital Strategy & monitoring of capital schemes Inability to carry out essential capital schemes and assets kept beyond useful economic life Prioritisation process - capital bids assessed regularly against corporate priorities/ resources.
 Annual review of capital strategy.
 Monthly monitoring of capital programme and spend with service managers.